Cognitive Behavioral Therapy Sets You Up For Long-Term Recovery From Addtiction

 Benefits of Cognitive Behavioral Therapy

 Here at Wasatch Crest, we recognize that treatment must be customized for each patient, and that therapy has many benefits that can make or break a treatment program.
-Some of the more obvious benefits of cognitive therapy include:
+Some of the immediate benefits of cognitive therapy include:

 - Support network – In order for any addict to overcome destructive behaviors, a support network is crucial.
 During the recovery process, the patient must have people to depend on when they are weak.
 Therapists can aid a patient when relapse is likely by offering encouragement and support.